DataDog/documentation/content/en/watchdog.md

 {{< img src="watchdog/watchdog_monitors.png" alt="Watchdog monitors" responsive="true" style="width:75%;">}}

 Additionally Watchdog suggests one or more monitors that are configured to trigger if the story would happen again.
 Click the **Enable Monitor** button to enable them for your organization.
+See [Watchdog monitor documentation][11] to learn how to create a Watchdog monitor.

 ## Filter Stories